Zero-Shot Neural Architecture Search with Weighted Response Correlation: Experiments

 Table~\ref{tab: realVSextimated} reports the real and estimated Spearman $\rho$ values of all proxies.
 The deviations between the real and estimated Spearman $\rho$ values are within 6\% for most proxies, which can be acceptable for rapid proxy evaluation and ablation studies.
 We also report and analyze their Spearman $\rho$ values across different settings.
 All reported Spearman $\rho$ values in our paper are their absolute values.

 \paragraph{Distinction of Bottom/Top-Level Features}

 Through experiments, we find that for superior architectures, the correlations of responses in their top layers are greater than those in their bottom layers.
 Conversely, for inferior architectures, the correlations in their top layers are worse than those in their bottom layers.
-For example, for the best NAS-Bench-101 architecture, the correlation scores in its first and last layers are -685.21 and -506.27 respectively; for the worst NAS-Bench-101 architecture, the scores in its first and last layers are -538.55 and -1098.02 respectively.
+For example, for the best NAS-Bench-101 architecture, the correlation scores in its first and final layers are -685.21 and -506.27 respectively; for the worst NAS-Bench-101 architecture, the scores in its first and final layers are -538.55 and -1098.02 respectively.
+The scores of their final layers are positively correlated with their accuracies, which is consistent with our conclusion.
+The scores of their first layers are negatively correlated with their accuracies.
+This is not a common phenomenon because it is an extreme case where we are comparing the best and worst architectures.
 Based on these observations, we propose a layer-wise weighting score, i.e., WRCor.

 \paragraph{Different Ways of Weighting Correlation of Responses}